1865 – 2015: 150 years of the Macmillan Alice

 Other colour versions followed.
 John Macfarlane recoloured the illustrations for the 1927 Macmillan Children’s Edition, maintaining Alice in a blue dress but with a red trim to her apron.
 These illustrations have also been reissued in the Macmillan Classics Edition for the 150th anniversary.

 In the 1990s, Diz Wallis was commissioned to add to the Theaker colourings to create a complete set of Alice images for both books.
-This colouring has been used for the Macmillan Alice 150th anniversary logo.
+This colouring has been used for the Macmillan Alice logo.

 So what colour did Carroll intend the dress to be?

 We might say that it was the yellow dress that he approved for The Nursery Alice.
 However it is the classic image of her in a blue dress with a pocketed white apron, blue “Alice band” and ankle strap shoes that is remembered and will be re-enacted in costumes at events around the world.

 True to the story of the Macmillan Alice, each edition sees her in the original colour she appeared in for each book: yellow in The Nursery Alice, red in The Little Folks’ Edition and blue in The Complete Alice.

 by Vanessa Tait

 Vanessa is the author of The Looking Glass House.
 Published by Atlantic Books, it is a novel informed by family treasures and stories of the real Alice, her great-grandmother, Alice Liddell.